marcosb/discourse-minlength-tagger/README.md

-## discourse-unhandled-tagger
+## discourse-minlength-tagger

-This simple plugin adds the tag "unhandled" to every topic if there is a non-staff reply.
+This simple plugin adds the tag "minlength" to every topic if it meets a certain size minimum.